+Blue-green algae was the first life form on earth from which all other life evolved.
+Without it, there would be no us.
 There are hundreds, perhaps thousands of species of blue-green algae; some are edible, some are not.
 Aphanizomenon flos-aquae (AFA) is an edible species of blue-green algae that has been consumed by indigenous people for thousands of years.
-AFA is a very nutritious whole food containing over 65 nutrients that are easily absorbed by the body.
-It is not made in a lab or manufactured, but harvested from nature.
+It is one of the most complete whole foods containing a full spectrum of nutrients and bioactive compounds that are very easily absorbed by the body.1 AFA is not made in a lab or manufactured, but harvested from nature.

 Traditionally used for